A look at the Hubble speed from first principles: Abstract

 \section{Abstract}

-We introduce a novel way of measuring $H_0$ from a combination of independent geometrical datasets, namely Supernovae, Baryon Acoustic Oscillations and Cosmic Chronometers, without the need of calibration nor of the choice of a cosmological model.
-Our method builds on the \emph{distance duality relation} which sets the ratio of luminosity and angular diameter distances to a fixed scaling with redshift, for any metric theory of gravity with standard photon propagation.
-In our analysis of the data we employ Gaussian Process algorithms to obtain constraints that are independent from the underlying cosmological model.
-We find $H_0=69.5\pm1.7$ Km/s/Mpc, showing that it is possible to constrain $H_0$ with an accuracy of $2\%$ with minimal assumptions.
-While competitive with current astrophysical and cosmological constraints, our result is not precise enough to solve the Hubble tension in a definitive way.
-However, we uncover some interesting features that hint at a twofold solution of the tension.
+We introduce a novel way of measuring $H_0$ from a combination of independent geometrical datasets, with no need of calibration nor of the choice of a cosmological model.
+We build on the {\it distance duality relation} which sets the ratio of the luminosity and angular diameter distance to a fixed scaling in redshift for any metric theory of gravity with standard photon propagation and constitutes a founding block of any theory describing our Universe.
+Our method provides the unprecedented possibility of determining $H_0$ from first principles, unleashing the measurement of this fundamental constant from calibration and assumption of a cosmological model.
+We find $H_0=69.5 \pm 1.7$ km/s/Mpc at $68\%$ C.L. showing that the Hubble constant can be constrained at percent level with minimal assumptions.